neogeo-technologies/mra/docs/install.rst

 You must reload Apache to make the change take effect.
-Check the ALIAS is working:
+Check the alias is working:

 	http://localhost/mra